Fluctuations and first-passage properties of systems of Brownian particles with reset: Discussion

-In model A the average systems's radius in the steady state is infinite in the hydrodynamic limit $N\to \infty$.
-It becomes finite (and behaves as $\ln N$) only when we account for finite $N$.
-It would be very interesting to study fluctuations of the radius in model A and, first of all, calculate the variance.
-Our MC simulations show that the ratio of the standard deviation of $\ell$ to its average value $\bar{\ell}$ scales as $1/\ln N$.
-This hints at a non-trivial perturbation theory that should be developed for this purpose.
-The situation is somewhat similar to fluctuations of pulled fronts propagating into an unstable region (such as the ones described by the Fisher-Kolmogorov-Petrovskii-Piscounov equation), where the effective diffusion coefficient of the front diffusion around the mean scales with $N$ as $1/\ln^3 N$, and $1/\ln N$ is a small parameter of the theory \cite{BD1999,BD2001,Derridaetal2006}.

-We also studied the mean first-passage time to a distant target in model B and in the Brownian bees model.
-We proposed a sharp upper bound for this quantity, based on the evaporation scenario similar to one that appears in the random matrix theory.
+Finally, we studied the MFPT to a distant target in models A and B and in the Brownian bees model.
+For model A this quantity directly follows from the known single-particle results.
+For model B and the Brownian bees model we proposed a sharp upper bound for the MFPT, based on the evaporation scenario similar to one that appears in the random matrix theory.
 The bound is determined by a single particle which evaporates from the bulk of the particles to reach the distant target.
 Our weighted-ensemble simulations of model B showed that this bound also gives a good approximation to the first-passage time, both as a function of the distance to the target $L$ and total number of particles $N$.

+Comparing Eqs.~\eqref{MFPTA} and~\eqref{FPT_swarm} (with $r=D=1$), one can see that in both cases the MFPT to a distant target is exponentially long with respect to $L$ or $L-\ell_0$.
+In model A, however, it is exponentially (in $\sqrt{N}$) shorter than in the two other models.
+This is not surprising, as the reset rule of model B and of the Brownian bees model discourages the most efficient explorers of distant regions.